Proof verification

 Slot-based indexing is especially advantageous for verification systems that can directly access beacon chain state, including those that employ beacon light clients.
 This enables the commitment to be validated directly against the consensus layer state.

-To enable consensus anchor, call EvmSketchBuilder::consensus()
+To enable consensus anchor, call EvmSketchBuilder::consensus() like in the example below:

 let sketch = EvmSketch::builder()